Music of Indonesia: Traditional genres

-The diverse world of Indonesian music genres was the result of the musical creativity of its people, and also the subsequent cultural encounters with foreign musical influences into the archipelago.
-Next to distinctive native form of musics, several genres can traces its origin to foreign influences; such as gambus and qasidah from Middle Eastern Islamic music, keroncong from Portuguese influences, and dangdut with notable Hindi music influence.
+The diversity of Indonesian music genres is the result of the musical creativity of its people, and also the subsequent cultural encounters with foreign musical influences into the archipelago.
+Alongside distinctive native forms of music, several genres can trace their origins to foreign influences; such as gambus and qasidah from Middle Eastern Islamic music, keroncong from Portuguese influences, and dangdut with notable Hindi music influence.

 Folk music

 SambaSunda music performance, featuring traditional Sundanese music instruments.

-Indonesian regional folk pop musics reflects the diversity of Indonesian culture and Indonesian ethnicity, mostly use local languages and a mix of western and regional style music and instruments.
-Indonesian folk music is quite diverse, and today embraces pop, rock, house, hip hop and other genres, as well as distinct Indonesian forms.
+Indonesian regional folk pop music reflects the diversity of Indonesian culture and Indonesian ethnicity, mostly use local languages and a mix of western and regional style music and instruments.
+Indonesian folk music is quite diverse, and today includes pop, rock, house, hip hop and other genres, as well as distinct Indonesian forms.
 There are several kinds of "ethnic" pop music, generally grouped together as Pop Daerah (regional pop).
 These include Pop sunda, Pop Minang, Pop Batak, Pop Melayu, Pop Ambon, Pop Minahasa and others.
-Other than featuring the legacy of Lagu Daerah (regional traditional songs) of each regional cultures, the musician might also create some new compositions in their own native language.
+Other than featuring the legacy of Lagu Daerah (regional traditional songs) of each regional cultures, musicians also create some new compositions in their own native language.